Mu-Nirvana/jenkins-host-to-container/README.md

 # jenkins-host-to-container

-Work-in-progress project aiming to aid migration from a Jenkins server to cloud hosting (AKS and EKS).
+Work-in-progress project aiming to aid migration from a Jenkins server to public cloud  (AKS and EKS).

 Consuming a configuration yaml file, the tool generates a Dockerfile to containerize the Jenkins server, and Kubernetes manifests to create the supporting resources.

 Future goals include automated assistance to transition Jenkins configuration from web UI to Jcasc, and Job/Pipeline configuration to yaml with [Jenkins Job Builder](https://jenkins-job-builder.readthedocs.io/en/latest/).